Skiylia-Lang/skiylia-lang.github.com/docs/Documentation/ControlFlow.md

 ## Elif

 If more than one condition is to be tested, then an `elif` statement can be used as part of the control flow.
-Stacking multiple of these can build up structures similar to (but not equivalent) to the switch/case found in many C derivatives.
+Stacking multiple of these can build up structures similar (but not equivalent) to the switch/case found in many C derivatives.

 ```
 if jump == "success":